etoosamoe/dotfiles/software.md

 - keycastr — Show pressed keys on screen.
 Good for streams and video.
 - vlc — Well-known video player
 - dozer — To hide apps from dock.
 I don't use it since I changed menu bar spacing.
-- stats — System information in menu bar, switched from Hot to Stats - noew I've got more info
+- stats — System information in menu bar, switched from Hot to Stats - now I've got more info

 ### RayCast extensions
 - Brew